 What about that all-important sound quality?
-In true Jaybird style, the X3s are good and loud, with a solid bass that doesn’t overpower any vocals.
-Of course, it’s not all about that bass, though, and the X3s bring clear mids and a wide, balanced sound stage which makes for a rich listening experience.
+In true Jaybird style, the X3 are good and loud, with a solid bass that doesn’t overpower any vocals.
+Of course, it’s not all about that bass, though, and the X3 bring clear mids and a wide, balanced sound stage, which makes for a rich listening experience.

-When it comes to connectivity, Jaybird X3s are, on the whole, a success story.
-The use of Bluetooth 4.1 means there the connection is stable, with good reach (up to 50 – 75 feet), however, some dips in the signal can occur if someone gets between you and your phone, or if you put your phone in your pants pocket.
+When it comes to connectivity, Jaybird X3 are, on the whole, a success story.
+The use of Bluetooth 4.1 means that the connection is stable, with good reach (up to 50 – 75 feet).
+However, some dips in the signal can occur if someone gets between you and your phone, or if you put your phone in your pants pocket.

 Let’s talk charging.
-The X3s do charge by USB…kind of.
+The X3 do charge by USB…kind of.
 You’ll need an extra proprietary charging dock in order to connect the earphones to the USB charging cable.
 The charging dock connects directly to the control panel on the cable, where the battery is located.
-This dock, of course, comes in the box but does mean carrying around an extra piece of kit if you want to charge your X3s on the go.
+This dock comes in the box but it does mean carrying around an extra piece of kit if you want to charge your X3 on the go.

-For those who simply want a good solid headphone with that won’t fall out on a run, the Jaybird X3s are certainly a plug in and play device.
+For those who simply want a good solid headphone that won’t fall out on a run, the Jaybird X3 are certainly a plug-in-and-play device.
 If you want to tailor the soundstage, though, they are also compatible with the Jaybird App.

 The Jaybird App allows you to play DJ and customize your very own EQ presets with a slide of the finger.
-For some, this might be a little overkill, but what is nice is that the settings you make are saved to the buds themselves, so your unique soundstage stays with you from device to device.
+This might be a little overkill for some, but what is nice is that the settings you make are saved to the buds themselves, so your unique soundstage stays with you from device to device.

 The App also brings us Jaybird Music with access to shared Spotify playlists and podcasts – a nice added touch!

-For a sports earphone, the X3s offers excellent sound quality and comfortable fit.
+For a sports earphone, the X3 offer excellent sound quality and a comfortable fit.
 The wireless connection does suffer occasional issues, but not enough to cause massive concern.
-And although the look of the X3s is fairly simplistic, at least you’re getting a relatively timeless design that isn’t going to look unfashionable any time soon.
+And although the look of the X3s is fairly simplistic, at least you’re getting a timeless design that isn’t going to look unfashionable any time soon.

-While not perfect, they are the people-pleasers of the wireless earphone world, with enough features to keep everyone happy – from everyday listeners to marathon runners.
-With plenty of options for customization when it comes to comfort, fit and soundstage, the X3s offer a lot for their price range.
+While not perfect, they are the people-pleasers of the wireless earphone world, with enough features to keep everyone happy, from everyday listeners to marathon runners.
+With plenty of options for customization when it comes to comfort, fit and soundstage, the X3 offer a lot for their price range.

 - Good value